-- Chana Masala: Chana masala is a spice blend commonly used in Indian cuisine, particularly in the preparation of chickpea-based dishes such as chole bhature, chana chat, and aloo chole.
+- Chana Masala: Chana masala is a spice blend commonly used in Indian cuisine, particularly in the preparation of chickpea-based dishes such as Punjabi Chole, chana chat, and aloo chole.
 It typically includes a combination of cumin, coriander, turmeric, amchur (mango powder), fenugreek, and other spices, giving it a warm and aromatic flavor with just a tiny hint of heat.

 - Seitan: Seitan, also known as wheat meat, is a delicious plant-based protein source made from wheat gluten.
 Its savory flavor and tender, meaty texture make it a versatile ingredient in a variety of dishes, from stir-fries to sandwiches.
-My vegan chicken recipe is the perfect seitan for making butter chicken out of, if I do say so myself.
+My Vegan chicken recipe is also the perfect seitan for making bulgogi, kofta, Vietnamese rice paper salad, and SO much other stuff with.

 - Vegan Yogurt: Unsweetened vegan yogurt is used in the marinade in this recipe.
 The acidity of the yogurt helps to tenderize the seitan and to allow it to absorb more of the flavorful cooking sauce.
 Vegan yogurt can be made from soy, coconut, almonds, oats, or cashews.
 It has a perfectly tangy flavor that is great for adding to both sweet and savory dishes.
+I use it in my labneh, and Turkish yogurt and mint soup.
 Just please make sure to use a totally unsweetened variety for this dish.